Designing Real-Time Triggers for Care Managers

 -

-Clear visibility of complete triggered element scores and section scores.
+Clear visibility of triggered element scores

 -